awsdocs/amazon-ec2-user-guide/doc_source/connection-prereqs.md

 ## \(Optional\) Get the instance fingerprint<a name="connection-prereqs-fingerprint"></a>

-To protect yourself from man\-in\-the\-middle attacks, you can verify the RSA key fingerprint when you connect to your instance\.
+To protect yourself from man\-in\-the\-middle attacks, you can verify the key fingerprint when you connect to your instance\.
 Verifying the fingerprint is useful if you've launched your instance from a public AMI from a third party\.

 First you get the instance fingerprint\.
 Then, when you connect to the instance, you are prompted to verify the fingerprint\.
 You can compare the fingerprint you obtained with the fingerprint displayed for verification\.
 If these fingerprints don't match, someone might be attempting a "man\-in\-the\-middle" attack\.
 If they match, you can confidently connect to your instance\.